zviadm/celoterminal/README.md

 ## App Framework

 Celo Terminal is not just a wallet.
 Celo Terminal is an extensible platform to build secure and easy to use DApp UIs.
 It simplifies the development process for the builders and improves usability for the users.
-If you are building a smart-contract based protocol or a system on top of the Celo network, you can utilize Celo Terminal platform to build and distribute your DApp UI.
+If you are developing a smart-contract based protocol or a system on top of the Celo network, you can utilize Celo Terminal platform to develop and distribute your DApp UI.

-Learn more about how to build apps for Celo Terminal: [docs/building-apps.md](./docs/building-apps.md).
+Learn more about how to develop apps for Celo Terminal: [docs/developing-apps.md](./docs/developing-apps.md).

 ## Security & Privacy